 Motivate children to sit with their grandparents, a senior neighbor, or a family member to enquire about climate changes that senior people have observed in their lifetime.

 Encourage healthy practices among your children like waste recycling, composting, upcycling, gardening, buying locally sourced products, and energy-saving behavior.

 Lead by example, by demonstrating environment-friendly habits, like carrying your bag while shopping, discouraging the purchase of items sold in single-use plastic, minimizing food wastage, etc will motivate them to emulate your actions.

 Action against climate change is urgent but we are not helpless, inform the kids of various solutions that are available to tackle climate change.
 Instead of giving a doomsday scenario, educate children about renewable energy, green hydrogen, food science, carbon sequestration, biofuels, etc.

 Share positive stories of the people and communities that are making the impact at the ground level.
 We have created a few stories of the people and groups that are making an impact.

 Whenever going on a holiday, including a visit to a forest, mountain, beach, or agricultural farm, will help children become more conscious of our biodiversity and food production.

-Increase your children’s understanding of our physical and social world by giving them the opportunity to get involved in community programs, like waste collection, beach cleanup, tree plantation, gardening, food distribution, etc. Climate change is not a region or a specific country problem, hence working in a community will also give them hope to collectively work together for a shared cause and greater good.
+Increase your children’s understanding of our physical and social world by allowing them to get involved in community programs, like waste collection, beach cleanup, tree plantation, gardening, food distribution, etc. Climate change is not a region or a specific country problem, hence working in a community will also give them hope to collectively work together for a shared cause and greater good.
 Post the activity, reward their efforts, and applaud their contribution to society and the planet.